imbris22/Chore-Buddy/README.md

 ## AI attribution
 All code in this project was developed using AI-assisted generation and human oversight and refinement.

-## Running the implementation prototype
+## Running the app
-Follow the steps below to run the Chore Buddy app and reproduce the results shown in video demonstration.
+Follow the steps below to run the Chore Buddy app and reproduce the results shown in the video demonstration.

 ### 1. Download and open the repository
 * Clone or download this repository from GitHub.